Knee Osteoarthritis

 Case Study: Runner’s Pain

-Our patient is a 33 year-old female runner complaining of hamstring and calf tightness, and posterior knee pain in both legs.
+Our Patient Our patient is a 33 year-old female runner complaining of hamstring and calf tightness, and posterior knee pain in both legs.
 The pain began in 2015, but she continued to run.
+The Challenge The patient had seen numerous running physical therapists and had undergone multiple gait analyses without any results.
+Five years prior […]

 learn more